What is a map?

 To create a map view, you typically set the following:

-• Zoom level: The is a value used to set the level of detail and the scale of the geographic data displayed in the view.
-It is typically set to a value between 0 (global) and 23 (local).
+Zoom level is a value that sets the scale for a map view or a scene view. is a value used to set the level of detail and the scale of the geographic data displayed in the view.
+It is typically set to a value between 0 (global) and 23 (local). -

 To display the map, you also need to set the container to connect the view to a visible component.